Q? Please tell us a bit about Robust Tools

-- Lathes for North America are shipped fully assembled in a full box crate.
+- Lathes are shipped fully assembled in a full box crate.
 We can usually arrange delivery right to your door.

 Q?
 Do you ship internationally?

 - Yes.
 Duties, fees, taxes, etc. are the responsibility of the buyer.
-There is a crating fee for international shipments.
+There may be a crating fee for international shipments.

 Q?
 How long does it take to get a lathe?

-- The American Beauty and Sweet 16 are built to order, they are typically shipped 6-8 weeks from order date.
-We try to keep major components for Scouts stocked and we finish assembly when we know which motor you want.
-We can usually have a Scout out the door in one to two weeks.
-Contact us for a more specific estimate on any of our lathes.
+- The American Beauty and Sweet 16 are built to order and they are typically shipped 6-16 weeks from order date – please contact us for current lead times.
+We try to keep major components for Scouts stocked and we can usually ship a Scout in two to four weeks.

 Q?
 Is it better to buy direct or through one of your dealers?

 - We are happy to work with you either way.
 The price will be the same and shipping will be the same as they all come from our location in Wisconsin.
 Some dealers stock popular machines here and that may shorten your lead times.
 Some independent dealers may also include extra service, such as a turning lesson or assistance with delivery, as part of the purchase experience.